The CEA recognizes that sustainable development is a must in the 21st century.

 - Declare your commitment to Sustainable Development.

-- Attain ISO 14001 Environmental Management certification.
+- Demonstrate conformance to the ISO 14001 Environmental Management standard.

 - Demonstrate compliance with ISO 26000 Social Responsibility guidelines.